-Competition for homes in my area (Gig Harbor, Tacoma and University Place) has been fierce!
+Competition for homes in my area (Gig Harbor, Tacoma, WA area) has been fierce!
 Historically low housing supply and record high demand has created quite the frenzy!
 Sellers have been receiving multiple, over-asking offers.
 Some homes receiving up to twenty-something offers!
 What do the winning offers have in common?

-Fewer contingencies.
-Schedule a pre-inspection and do all of your property research before you submit an offer, so that you don't have to include an inspection contingency in your offer.
+2. Fewer contingencies.
+Some buyers are electing to waive inspections in order to get the home.
+Another option is to schedule a pre-inspection and do all of your property research before you submit an offer, so that you don't have to include an inspection contingency in your offer.
 If you can't do a pre-inspection, make your inspection contingency a short time frame, like 3 days.

-Additional cash down in the event of a low appraisal.
+3. Additional cash down in the event of a low appraisal.
 This is where buyers are offering to make up the difference if the home appraises for less than the contract price.
-It doesn't help the seller if you offer $50,000 above asking, but it won't appraise for that much.
+It doesn't help the seller if you offer $50,000 above asking, but you’re getting a loan and it won't appraise for that much.
 Include an increased down payment clause in the event of a low appraisal.
-This would mean you would need extra cash in the bank on top of your money saved up for your downpayment, if the home appraises for less than the contract price.
+This would mean you would need extra cash in the bank on top of your money saved up for your down payment.
+If the home appraises for less than the contract price.
 The last offer one of my sellers accepted, had an increased down payment amount of $75,000!
 That offered a lot of peace of mind to my sellers.

 One last tip: Be the first one in "back up position".
 If something happens to fall through on that first offer that was accepted, you'll be the next one in line to go Pending on the house.